OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-gentle-introduction.md

 ---
 title: 'A gentle introduction: Orbit chains'
 sidebar_label: 'A gentle introduction to Orbit'
-description: "Launch your own Arbitrum Orbit chain under the Arbitrum Nitro codebase's new licensing model.
-Settle to Arbitrum's L2 chains via bridge contracts on the underlying L2 chain (Sepolia, One or Nova).
-No need for permission from the Arbitrum DAO or Offchain Labs to create your Orbit chain or modify its instance of the Nitro codebase."
+description: "Launch your own Arbitrum Orbit chain using the Arbitrum Nitro codebase.
+Build an L2 or an L3 with the ability to customize every aspect of the chain specifically for your needs."
 author: symbolpunk
 sme: oliviaJ3388
 target_audience: technical decision-makers, people familiar with web3 who will decide to use Orbit on behalf of their organizations